SatoryKono/ChEMBL_data_acquisition/README_EN.md

 * **Cleanup IDs** – trim, deduplicate and patch placeholder identifiers before downstream work.
 * **Normalize** – harmonise text, relations and datatypes so validation is deterministic.
 * **Validate** – run `pandera` schemas, routing failures to the sidecar files recorded in the metadata YAML.
-* **Final export** – write the cleaned table to `--final-out` alongside metadata and quality reports.
-Deprecated aliases `--output`/`--out` continue to function but emit warnings during the migration period.
+* **Final export** – write the cleaned table to `--final-out` (target pipeline) or `--output` for commands that have not yet adopted the staged switches.
+The deprecated `--out` alias continues to function but emits warnings during the migration period.

 > **Note.** At the moment `--raw-out`, `--final-out`, `--raw-format`, and `--id-cols` are available through
 > `get-target-data` and `library.utils.cli_tools.pipeline_targets_main`.
 Other pipelines will adopt the same